Clay bar guide

 Bag testing a cars paint has been done in the past to check whether your car needs clay barring, we do not generally recommend this because it can scratch the paint of your vehicle.

-Next time you come to Drip Auto Pros for a detail be sure to ask us if your car need a clay barring session.
+Next time you come to Drip Auto Pros for a detailing job be sure to ask us if your car need a clay barring session.

 Maintaining a good wax on your car can help you have a good shiny surface on your car as well but do not let this mislead you form thinking you don’t have contaminants in your paint.